Argent77/DjinniCompanion/README.md

 **German translation and proofreading:** Many thanks to Gerri

 **French translation and proofreading:** Many thanks to Deratiseur

+**Simplified Chinese translation and proofreading:** Many thanks to Lewis Liu

 **Alternate Afaaq portrait:** provided by Ulb